Dvnc94/Dvnc94/README.md

 <br />
 <br />
+> I am full-stack developer, passionate about developing solutions helping the student community.
+I am pursuing Masters in Computer Science from University of California - Riverside.

 - 🔭 I’m currently working on making the best of 2020
 - 🌱 I’m currently learning django